 When leaves as well as debris build up in your gutter system, the downspouts can eventually clog.
 Additionally, water from rain will overrun the gutters, causing damage to your roof, vinyl siding, and trim.
 The additional load of wet leaves and rain water may cause your gutters to slide away from their anchor point and crumble.

-Keep your gutters generally free throughout the fall, to avoid these issues and unexpected repair costs.
+Keep your gutters generally clear throughout the fall, to avoid these issues and unexpected repair costs.
 Also, after the trees around your house have been stripped of their leaves, undertake a good cleaning.
 You can also install gutter screens to prevent debris from collecting during the fall and winter season.

 Have Your Roof Inspected by a Professional